aecryan/netcdf-excel-conversion/README.md

 ## How to use these scripts
 This repository contains two scripts for conversion between Excel (.xlxs and .xls) and netCDF (.nc) files.
 They are called, ExcelToNetcdf.py and NetcdfToExcel.py, respectively.
 You can run them on their own or in a Docker container.
 The Docker container can be built via the Dockerfile in the repository, or from the image on DockerHub https://hub.docker.com/r/acryan/netcdf-excel-conversion.
+We give instructions below on how to pull the image from DockerHub and run the script inside a container.

 ## Adding your files for conversion
 1. After cloning the repository, on your local machine, create an empty folder called `data/` and two other folders inside it called `input/` and `output/`.